It's a Shame About Ray: History

-The title track was inspired by a quote that band leader Evan Dando had seen in a Sydney newspaper in reference to a kid called Ray who kept getting kicked out of every school he went to.
+The title track was inspired by a quote that band leader Evan Dando had seen in a Sydney newspaper in November 1991.
+The newspaper story was about a 15 year old boy named Ray, who had left school in Nowra and moved to Sydney where he was homeless and considering working as a prostitute.

 The album became an international hit for the band, reaching #31 in the UK Top 100 as well as #5 on the Modern Rock Tracks chart in the U.S. The song was later included at #138 on Pitchfork's "Top 200 Tracks of the 90s" list.
 The music video features Johnny Depp.

 Actress Polly Noonan and her car appear on the cover of the album.

 Rereleases

 After its initial release, the album was reissued with a cover of the song "Mrs. Robinson", written by Paul Simon and originally recorded by Simon & Garfunkel.
 The Lemonheads' version was recorded to celebrate the 25th anniversary of the release of the film The Graduate.
 The band recorded the song in Berlin while on tour, with Nic Dalton on bass guitar.
 It was released as a single.
+Also, the song "My Drug Buddy" was later truncated to just "Buddy," but was later restored.

 The album was reissued by Rhino in 2008 as a collector's edition that includes several demo versions of album tracks, the B-side song "Shaky Ground" and a DVD containing the previously released (on VHS) Two Weeks in Australia.

 Notable performances

 The Lemonheads toured Australia in late 2010, playing the album in its entirety along with songs from their other albums.

-The band performed the entire album at London's Shepherd's Bush Empire on September 14–15, 2005 as part of the All Tomorrow's Parties-curated Don't Look Back concert series, with "Mrs. Robinson" missing from the setlist.
+The band performed the entire album at London's Shepherd's Bush Empire on September 14–15, 2005, as part of the All Tomorrow's Parties–curated Don't Look Back concert series, with "Mrs. Robinson" missing from the setlist.

-The band will perform the album in its entirety opening for certain dates of Jawbreaker's 2022 spring tour.
+The band performed the album in its entirety while opening for certain dates of Jawbreaker's 2022 spring tour.

+The Lemonheads toured Australia in May 2025, with the tour being advertised as the band performing both It's A Shame About Ray and the Come On Feel The Lemonheads albums in their entireties.
+For these performances, the original track listing of the album was performed in sequence.